 My fascination with genealogy began when I was fairly young.
 I loved spending time with my grandparents and listening to stories of their childhoods.
 They also passed on stories of relatives who died long before my grandparents were even born—as a child of about 10 years old, that amazed me.
 But it was a television show that cemented my interest in family history.
-In 1977, when I was 12 years old, Alex Haley’s Roots appeared on TV and I watched every episode live with my family in our living room.
+In early 1977, when I was 10 years old, Alex Haley’s Roots appeared on TV and I watched every episode live with my family in our living room.
 What Alex Haley had done was what I decided I wanted to do—to document an unbroken chain of family back to our Old World roots.

 The question of where we, or specifically I, came from is one that’s been a passion of mine ever since.
-Whenever I found myself unhappy or struggling for meaning in life, following this passion led me to a better place.
+Whenever I found myself unhappy or struggling for meaning in life, following this passion led me to a happier place.
 When I found myself dissatisfied with Civil Engineering at U.C.
 Berkeley, I took a class in archaeology and learned about a field of study that could help us trace our origins in the absence of written records, often long before written records even existed.
 My fascination with the deep past led to paleoanthropology and fieldwork in East Africa, the Near East, and Europe.

 And that is why you can often find me, in those few quiet moments after our daughter’s bedtime and before our own, enjoying a classic mid-century tiki cocktail.
 I try to find time when I can to work on genealogy, but it’ll be quite some time before I can spend days on end indulging my genealogical habit as I did before becoming a father.